Peace Monuments

 O

-Circa 1925 - "Pax Vobiscum," The River Spree, Berlin (Germany).
+ATCirca 1925 - "Pax Vobiscum," The River Spree, Berlin (Germany).
 Pleasure boat owned by anarchist & pacifist Ernst Friedrich [1894-1967], whose 1924 picture book "Krieg dem Kriege! / War against War!" documented the horrors of WW-I (lower left image).
 In 1925, Friedrich opened the Anti-Kriegs-Museum (AKM) / Anti-War Museum on Parochialstrasse, Berlin.
 In March 1933, Nazi storm troopers (SA) destroyed the AKM and seized the "Pax Vobiscum."
 Friedrich was arrested, then emigrated to Belgium & France.
 In 1982 (15 years after the death of its founder), AKM was reopened by his grandson Tommy Spree (sic); its current address is Brusseler Strasse 21, Berlin.
-Upper image of "Pax Vobiscum" courtesy of Peter Nias who photographed it from Friedrich's 1935 book, "Von Friedens - Museum zum Hitler - Kaserne / From Peace Museum to Hitler Barracks" (lower right image)
+Upper image of "Pax Vobiscum" courtesy of Peter Nias who photographed it from Friedrich's 1935 book, "Von Friedens - Museum zum Hitler - Kaserne / From Peace Museum to Hitler Barracks" (lower right image) M

 U